end-of-term/eot2020/seed-lists/README.md

 Urban Studies & Planning / Environmental Policy at UC San Diego Library, coordinated a crew of 10 staff/student assistants working through her GovSpeak guide and nominating seeds (govspeak_for_eot_final.xlsx).
 Smith also produced a list of ftp sites (ftp_eot.xlsx).

+### EDGI seeds
+These seeds are based on URLs the [Environmental Data & Governance Initiative (EDGI)](https://envirodatagov.org/) monitors as part of its [website monitoring](https://envirodatagov.org/website-monitoring/) and most were originally sourced from community efforts as part of a series of [“DataRescue” events in 2017](https://envirodatagov.org/datarescue/).